 While we know that there is unlikely to be one single way to prevent dementia, unravelling these risk factors and advancing our knowledge of how they influence diseases like Alzheimer’s will allow us to develop new strategies to help people reduce their risk of the condition.

 By following large groups of people over their whole lifetime, asking people to fill out surveys about their lifestyle and diet, or scouring medical records for trends linked to dementia risk, researchers are making progress.
 You can read more about the known risk factors for dementia.

 There are now large studies ongoing across the world to develop and test interventions aimed at maintaining brain health into old age.
 But experts agree that there is a lack of funds available for this important area of research, that it’s a hard area to research, and that there are important questions left unanswered.

-In 2014, we joined the UK Health Forum and launched a Prevention Fund to answer the biggest questions in prevention research.
-We’re talking to experts from across the world to make sure we invest your donations in the best way to make the largest impact.
-We’ll update you with our progress every step of the way.
+In 2014, we joined the UK Health Forum and launched our Prevention and Risk Reduction Fund to answer the biggest questions in prevention research.

 In 2017 we funded the first projects through the Prevention and Risk Reduction Fund, awarding over £2.4 million to researchers at the Universities of Cambridge, Manchester, East Anglia and University College London.